Coaster Insider Tour

 It’s Saturday 15th April 2017 and the Easter weekend is in full swing.
 For most people, that means that they can stay in bed until noon and that they don’t have to do anything.
-But not for us: my alarm goes of at 6.45 AM.
-And although I’m definitely not a morning person, it’s actually pretty easy to get out of bed this early.
-That’s because we booked Busch Gardens’ Coaster Insider Tour, a behind-the-scenes look at the park’s most thrilling rollercoasters.
-And I’m quite excited about that.
+That doesn’t count for us, though.
+We booked Busch Gardens’ Coaster Insider Tour, a behind-the-scenes look at the park’s most thrilling roller coasters.
+That’s exciting, but it also means that we need to get out of bed at 6.45 AM.
+Ouch.

-If you’ve read my previous trip report, you will probably remember that we already spent an entire day at the park.
-We discovered some high-quality themed lands, we enjoyed the park’s lush landscape and we rode some of the world’s finest rollercoasters.
-Those rollercoasters are the focal point of the Coaster Insider Tour.
-We’re going to visit Loch Ness Monster’s catacombs, we get to see the maintenance areas of two B&M machines and we’re getting some very unique views on that brilliant ride called Verbolten.
+If you’ve read my previous trip report, you may remember that we already spent an entire day at the park.
+We discovered some elaborately themed lands, we enjoyed the park’s lush landscape and we rode some of the world’s finest roller coasters.
+Those roller coasters are the focal point of the Coaster Insider Tour.
+We’re going to visit Loch Ness Monster’s catacombs, we get to see the maintenance areas of two B&M machines and we’re getting some very unique views on a brilliant ride called Verbolten.

 Our day starts with a photo session in the English-themed Main Street.
 It’s unusual to see this area completely empty, especially because we got used to the extremely crowded version of yesterday.
 But are we really here to make some photos of an empty main street and are we interested in the delivery of hundreds of soda bottles?
 No, we aren’t.
-That’s why Savannah and Ben quickly take us to the Scottish area, where the park’s oldest operational rollercoaster is located.
-The Loch Ness Monster was built in 1978 and it has some quite impressive statistics: the track measures one kilometer, the highest point is at 40 meters and trains rush by at 100 km/h.
+That’s why Savannah and Ben quickly take us to the Scottish area, where the park’s oldest operational roller coaster is located.
+The Loch Ness Monster was built in 1978 and it has some quite impressive statistics: the track is one kilometre long, the tallest point is at 40 metres and trains rush by at 100 km/h.
 However, the most striking elements of this coaster are its interlocking loopings.
 This visually pleasing element was built only a few times, and the one in Williamsburg is the only remaining in the world.

 InvadR has been added to our Coaster-Counter already, but we didn’t ride Alpengeist yet.
 We knew that this coaster would be included in our VIP tour and yesterday’s queue was just ridiculously long.
 However, my heart skips a beat when I realize that the ride is experiencing severe technical difficulties today.
 That enables us to make some unique photos of the empty ride station and the control panel, but I would obviously prioritize a ride over these pictures.
 A couple of hours later, Savannah gets a phone call with some good news: the maintenance team fixed the issues sooner than expected.
 Alpengeist’s wait time suddenly climbs to massive heights, but our VIP lanyard grants access through the ride exit.
 Check my previous trip report to read how much I enjoyed a front seat ride on this inverted coaster.